acbarker19/CSC221-Rogue-Dungeon/README.md

 A simple Roguelike game created in Python.

-Created for the University of Mount Union's CSC 221: Intermediate Programming in Python class taught by Dr. Kenneth Weber
+Created for the University of Mount Union's CSC 221: Intermediate Programming in Python class taught by Dr. Kenneth Weber.

 ## How to Run the Program
 1. Open Command Prompt or Python Shell